in collaboration with JAC STUDIOS Copenhagen.

 This project takes inspiration from the technique of photography as a first medium for the captured picture and later movie.
-Located at four different places in the city centre of copenhagen, the installation offers a very simple programmatic response to recognize and counter the issue of how a community can be linked not only virtually but also physically.
-After the principle of the camera obscura the pavilion projects the real-time scenery of the city of copenhagen.
+Located at four different places in the city centre of copenhagen, the installation offers a very simple programmatic response to recognize and counter how a community can be linked physically.
+With the principle of the camera obscura, the pavilion projects the real-time scenery of the city of copenhagen.

 The outside scenery is projected through a pinhole into the inner space of the pavilion.
-For the public to enjoy, it is the upside down analog`movie`, dealing with the theme of time and our own perception of the present.
+For the public to enjoy, it is the upside down analog`movie`, telling the story of time and the perception of the present.
 The individual impression of the visitor is leading to a shared experience.

 The structure is a triple mylar film system, a fabric that provides a waterproof, reflective and air tight exterior, a dual light effect and a soft tactile interior surface.
 The interior screen, softened with a white textile, is offering the visitor a place to rest, gather and enjoy an unseen view of the city.